Myth: Robin Hood

 - In G. K. Chesterton's Father Brown story "The Paradise of Thieves" (1912), the King of Thieves is explicitly compared to Robin Hood."A great man," replied Muscari, "worthy to rank with your own Robin Hood, signorina.
 Montano, the King of Thieves, was first heard of in the mountains some ten years ago, when people said brigands were extinct.
 But his wild authority spread with the swiftness of a silent revolution."

 - In 1934, Alex Raymond's comic strip Flash Gordon introduced Prince Barin's land of Arboria, an entire nation of green-clad freedom fighting archers living in a vast forest kingdom.

 - The superhero Green Arrow, debuting in 1941's More Fun Comics #73, fights crime with Trick Arrows and a Robin Hood-inspired costume.
 He's taken on other elements of Robin at times; he began championing the poor and oppressed in the '60s, and for a brief time at the very end of the Post-Crisis continuity he became an outlaw and got his own forest to run around in.

 - "The Black Fox" in the 1955 film The Court Jester is clearly inspired by Robin Hood.

-- Thierry la Fronde was a French TV series, running from 1963 to 1966, that borrowed heavily from Robin Hood.
-He was a young disenfranchised nobleman in English-occupied France (ca. 1360) living in the woods with a gang of resistance fighters.
-His weapon of choice was not the bow, but the sling.
+- Thierry la Fronde is a French TV series, running from 1963 to 1966, that borrowed heavily from Robin Hood.
+Thierry is a young disenfranchised nobleman in English-occupied France (ca. 1360) living in the woods with a gang of resistance fighters.
+His weapon of choice is not the bow, but the sling.